surfertas/turtlepi/README.md

 To run open three separate windows.
 Don't forget to source devel/setup.bash if not done so already for each window.

 Window 1: Launch Gazebo, Rviz.
-The world env0.world is defined in `/models/env0`
+The world env0.world is defined in `/models/env0`.
 ```
 cd turtlepi_gazebo/launch
 roslaunch turtlepi.launch
 ```

 Window 2: Start up recorder.
-Specify which topics to record by editing `turtlepi.yaml` in `/config`
+Specify which topics to record by editing `turtlepi.yaml` in `/config`.
+Make sure to update the path to bag to store the recordings.

 ```
 cd turtlepi_recorder/launch